georgesvash/TypeScriptClient/README.md

 API Contains 2 types of requests:
 1) Live (Simple HTTP request/response message)
 2) Task-Based (Where you need to send a 'Task' entity to execute, waiting until the 'Task' status is ready and getting the 'Task' result in a special endpoint.
-Usually it represents in 3 endpoints 'TaskPost', 'TaskReady' and 'TaskGet')
+It is represented in 3 endpoints 'TaskPost', 'TaskReady' and 'TaskGet')

 For more details - please follow [here](https://docs.dataforseo.com/v3/?bash)